 Students enrolled in continuation education programs often are behind in high school credits.
 They may need a flexible educational environment because they are employed or fulfilling family obligations.
 Minimum attendance in the program is 15 hours per week or 180 minutes daily.
 However, many continuation programs provide a wide spectrum of courses that exceed the minimum daily requirement.
 In addition to academic courses, the program emphasizes an occupational or career orientation or a work–study schedule.
 Supplemental programs may include independent study, regional occupational programs, career counseling, and job placement and apprenticeships.

 The Model Continuation High School Recognition Program is a partnership between the California Department of Education (CDE) and the California Continuation Education Association that identifies outstanding schools and creates a list of quality programs for school visitations.

-In the 2017-18 school year, there were 435 continuation high schools reporting an enrollment of 51,811 students.
-However, CDE demographic reports indicate that the total number of students served by these schools over the entire year to be close to 46,000 students throughout the state.
+In the 2021-22 school year, there were 432 continuation high schools.
+CDE demographic reports indicate that the total number of students served over the entire year to be close to 46,000 students throughout the state.